Unequal Access to Dental Care Despite the Reform That Caps Prices for Crowns and Other Prosthetics

-The so-called “100% healthcare” or “zero out-of-pocket costs” reform applied to dental care aims to improve access to more expensive treatments (crowns, dentures, bridges, etc.).
-However, analysis shows, on the contrary, that this reform risks exacerbating inequalities in coverage, both because it excludes those without private health insurance and due to the specific characteristics of dental practice (areas underserved by practitioners, freely set fees, etc.).
+The reform known as “100% healthcare” or “zero out-of-pocket costs,” as applied to dental care, aims to improve access to more expensive treatments (crowns, dentures, bridges, etc.).
+However, analysis shows that, on the contrary, this reform risks exacerbating inequalities in access to care, not only because it excludes those without “supplementary health insurance,” but also due to the specific nature of dental practice (areas with a shortage of practitioners, freely set fees, etc.).

 Marion Bruna, University of Montpellier

-Dental care is among the types of care most frequently affected by healthcare non-take-up—that is, the failure to seek the healthcare services that one’s health condition requires.
-This trend is observed throughout Europe, where dental care is generally not well covered by public health insurance systems.
-Across all OECD countries, less than one-third of dental expenses are covered by public insurance, and in some cases, such as in Greece, the public health system covers no dental costs at all.
+Dental care is among the types of care most often affected by health care non-use—that is, the failure to seek the health care services that one’s health condition requires.
+This observation holds true throughout Europe, where dental care is generally not well covered by public health insurance systems.
+Across all OECD countries, less than one-third of dental expenses are covered by public health insurance, and in some cases—such as in Greece—the public health system covers none of the dental costs.

 In France, it has been estimated that dental care accounts for nearly half of all cases where people forgo medical care for financial reasons.
 The “100% Health” reform is intended to address this issue.
-Regarding dental care, the “100% Health” reform caps the prices of prosthetics (dental crowns, bridges, dentures), in exchange for increased coverage for routine dental care (treatment of cavities, scaling, etc.).
+With regard to dental care, the “100% Health” reform caps the prices of prosthetics (dental crowns, bridges, dentures), while increasing coverage for routine dental care (cavity treatment, scaling, etc.).

-However, its operation relies on private health insurance (i.e., supplemental health insurance, commonly referred to as “mutuelles” even though not all of them fall under the Mutual Insurance Code, ed.) and on the practices of dental surgeons, which may limit its effectiveness in providing access to oral health care.
+However, its operation relies on private health insurance (that is, supplemental health insurance, commonly referred to as “mutuelles” even though not all of them fall under the Mutual Insurance Code, editor’s note) and on the practices of dental surgeons, which may limit its effectiveness in providing access to oral health care.

-The main distinguishing feature of dental care is the dual nature of treatment: on the one hand, conservative treatments, which aim to preserve as much of the tooth’s natural structure as possible (such as scaling and root canal therapy), and on the other hand, prosthetic treatments, which involve the fabrication and placement of a prosthesis.
+The main distinguishing feature of dental care is the dual nature of such care: on the one hand, conservative treatments, which treat the tooth while preserving as much dental tissue as possible (scaling, root canal treatment, etc.); and on the other hand, prosthetic treatments, which involve the fabrication and placement of a prosthesis.

-The 2018 dental agreement highlights an imbalance in dental care practices, largely driven by an economic model that favors prosthetic care.
-This system has been accompanied by a more than 66% increase in out-of-pocket costs for these procedures over the past ten years, contributing to high out-of-pocket expenses for patients.
+The 2018 dental agreement highlights an imbalance in dental care practices, largely influenced by an economic model that favors prosthetic care.
+This system has been accompanied by an increase of more than 66% in out-of-pocket costs for these procedures over the past ten years, which contributes to high out-of-pocket expenses for patients.
 This pricing structure leads practitioners to choose treatment strategies that are more oriented toward prosthetic care than toward conservative care, which is less profitable.

-Another distinctive feature of the dental profession is that the vast majority of dentists work in private practice (83.2% of practitioners in 2024).
-The income of dentists in private practice is based on a fee-for-service system and therefore depends directly on their workload (the number of procedures performed).
+Another distinctive feature of dental care is that the vast majority of dentists are in private practice (83.2% of practitioners in 2024).
+The income of dentists in private practice is based on a fee-for-service system and therefore depends directly on their activity (the number of procedures performed).

 The "100% Health" dental program suffers from the uneven distribution of dental practitioners

-This is the system that the 2018 Dental Agreement sought to reinstate; it sets the rates applicable to dental care following negotiations between the National Health Insurance and professional organizations representing dentists.
-It is based on a two-pronged approach: on the one hand, capping the rates for prosthetic care to limit overcharging, and on the other hand, increasing the reimbursement rates for preventive care (treatment of cavities, scaling, etc.).
+This is the system that the 2018 dental agreement sought to reinstate; it sets the rates applicable to dental care following negotiations between the Health Insurance Fund and professional organizations representing dental surgeons.
+It is based on a two-pronged approach: on the one hand, capping the rates for prosthetic care to limit out-of-pocket expenses, and on the other hand, increasing reimbursement rates for restorative care (cavity treatment, scaling, etc.).

-At the same time, the “100% Health” reform has established, for certain particularly costly medical services—including prosthetic dental care (crowns, removable dentures, etc.)—a set of guaranteed services with no out-of-pocket costs, accessible to everyone under certain conditions.
+At the same time, the “100% Health” reform has established, for certain particularly costly medical services—including prosthetic dental care (crowns, removable dentures, etc.)—a package of guaranteed care with no out-of-pocket costs, accessible to all under certain conditions.

 This approach has helped reduce the number of people who forgo dental care for financial reasons.
-However, it is hampered by the structure of the dental profession, as most dentists are in private practice (meaning they set their own fees), and by their uneven geographical distribution, which results in areas with a low density of dental practitioners.
-In fact, in areas with a severe shortage of dentists, the risk that a person with low income will forgo care (of any kind, dental or otherwise) is 23 times higher than for a person without low income.
+However, it is hampered by the structure of the dental profession—where dentists are primarily in private practice (meaning they are free to set their own fees)—and by their uneven geographic distribution, which results in areas with a low density of dental practitioners.
+In fact, in areas with a severe shortage of dentists, the risk that a person with low income will forgo care (of any kind, dental or otherwise) is 23 times higher than for a person who does not have low income.

-While existing research on access to healthcare by geographic area has focused primarily on general practitioners, this issue is a genuine concern for dental surgeons.
-The Ministry of Health has therefore established a zoning system for dental surgeons, which indicates that 70.8% of French municipalities and districts are severely underserved in terms of dental surgeons, and that only 3% of them are areas with an ample supply of dental surgeons (figures for the year 2024).
+While existing research on access to care by geographic area focuses primarily on general practitioners, this issue is a genuine concern for dental surgeons.
+The Ministry of Health has therefore established a zoning system for dental surgeons that indicates that 70.8% of French municipalities and districts are severely underserved in terms of dental surgeons, and that only 3% of them are areas with an ample supply of dental surgeons (figures for the year 2024).

-Since 2015, incentive programs implemented by the National Health Insurance aim to encourage dentists to set up practices in health centers in areas with a severe shortage of dental care.
-Nevertheless, the initial trends in practice establishment may have contributed to shaping a geographic distribution of dental care that persists despite recent incentive policies.
+Since 2015, incentive programs implemented by the National Health Insurance system have aimed to encourage dentists to set up practices in health centers in areas with a severe shortage of dental care.
+Nevertheless, the initial trends in practice establishment may have helped shape a geographic distribution of dental care that persists despite recent incentive policies.

 Dentists' freedom to set their own fees remains guaranteed

-Dentists provide care within a relationship characterized by an information imbalance: the dentist has more information than the patient about the necessary treatment and the various available options.
+Dentists provide care within a relationship characterized by an information asymmetry: the dentist has more information than the patient about the necessary treatment and the various available options.

-In some cases, particularly in contexts where oral health is improving— as is the case in Norway—this relationship can lead to demand-induced phenomena, that is, the provision of more care than is necessary.
+In some cases—particularly in a context where oral health is improving, as is the case in Norway—this relationship can lead to demand-induced phenomena, that is, the provision of more care than is necessary.

 The Rise of "Mutual Insurance Companies"